lggomez/ReallyStopDebugger/README.md

 ##Usage
 ReallyStopDebugger has 2 modes (Tools menu):
-* Normal mode: In this mode you can set up which processes you want to kill (windowed)
+* Normal mode: In this mode you can set up which processes you want to kill (windowed), along with additional options:
+ * Restrict to this user - Filters processes to the current user's only
+ * Attempt to force clean solution - Will try to manually erase /bin and /obj directories in the solution.
+Requires VS to be run as Administrator to work properly
 * Silent mode: This mode just kills the processes configured in normal mode, and redirects status messages to the Output window (if available)

 ##Limitations